Who should you study under? And where? How much should you budget for?

 And shoemakers who do offer intensive 10-day “courses” usually charge exorbitant prices.
 Shoemaking takes much longer to learn.
-I don’t advise serious beginners to initially invest in Carreducker courses, etc. They are decent shoemakers, but not at their tuition costs (upwards of 2000 pounds).
 But if you are already an experienced shoemaker, it’d be fine to refine your skills via private lessons.

 Who tutored me?
 A reputable bespoke shoemaker named Perry Ercolino in Doylestown, Pennsylvania agreed to teach me.
-The cost broke down to $55-$60/day (notwithstanding living costs), and Perry privately instructed me after I moved to Doylestown.
+It was affordable and Perry privately instructed me after I moved to Doylestown.
 It was a great experience — I had my own master teacher with no other students.
 I learned more in those two months than a typical apprentice would in one year.